 INTERNET: Select performances from the Morrison Center Tickets page.
 Buy Now buttons will take you to a secure purchase page.

 Student Union Info Desk (208) 426-4636 M-Sat, 10AM-6PM

 Payment Options: The Morrison Center Ticket Office accepts cash, VISA and MasterCard credit cards.
 Please have your credit card ready when ordering tickets by telephone.
 All ticket sales are final.

 Performances are recommended for a general audience, unless otherwise noted.
 As an advisory to adults who might bring children, the Morrison Center recommends its productions for ages 6 and up.
-Children under the age of 4 are not permitted in the theatre, unless specifically noted.
+Children under the age of 4 are strongly discouraged from attending unless specifically noted.
 All guests entering the theatre, regardless of age, require a ticket.
 Latecomers will be seated at the discretion of Management.

 Official University Policy Regarding Onsite Ticket Reselling: Unauthorized commercial activity is not permitted on campus.
 Solicitation and hawking of products by third parties such as the sale, resale or “scalping” of tickets, is prohibited.
 Any person selling or otherwise distributing on campus will be requested to stop, removed from campus, and in some instances, the tickets may have to be voluntarily surrendered.
 If necessary, University Security and the Boise Police Department may be called to address such activity.